antleaf/doapr/webroot/content/repositories/research_square.md

 remining_indrawn_item: For withdrawals, v2 is posted with withdrawal notice but v1 still fully visible.
 For removals, v1 is replaced by removal notice.
 repository_type: Multidisciplinary
-scientific_committees: 'Yes : scientists are part of the advisory board'
+scientific_committees: "Yes : scientists are part of the advisory board \L"
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://www.researchsquare.com/
-user_committees: 'Yes : Advisory Board'
+user_committees: 'Yes : Advisory Board   '
 versioning_policy: Accepts new version.
-All version are archieved and visible for readers.
+All version are archived and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy: 'Possible in those cases : Contravention of copyright, ethical and legal issues'
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
   :description:
-- :service: google_scholar
+- :service: base
   :feature: indexing
   :description:
-- :service: base
+- :service: econbiz
   :feature: indexing
   :description:
-- :service: repec
+- :service: google_scholar
   :feature: indexing
   :description:
-- :service: econbiz
+- :service: liebniz_open
   :feature: indexing
   :description:
-- :service: liebniz_open
+- :service: openaire_explore
   :feature: indexing
   :description:
-- :service: worldcat
+- :service: repec
   :feature: indexing
   :description:
-- :service: openaire_explore
+- :service: worldcat
   :feature: indexing
   :description:
 features: